Cleaning* 1. Turn off and lock out any pumps and/or

 equipment connected to the strainer process line.

 2. Ensure that all pressure has been relieved from the system the strainer is installed on.
-3. Close any available blocking / isolation valves.
+3. Close any available blocking/isolation valves.
 4. Remove and disassemble the strainer internals.
-5. Remove mesh overlay / filter tube if present.
-Mesh overlay can be cleaned; discard filter tube after each use.
-6. Use a hose to spray the insert off with water to remove loose debris.
+5. Remove any mesh overlay, perforated overlay, or filter tube if present.

 Figure 4: COP Parts Washer Cleaning